KiClaudia/greeniguana/README.md

 ***Actually, I am realizing that the mixed model anova tells me if there is an interaction between everytime and every treatment (there isn't for BKA) but for the main effects, it is taking the average across all the times for treatment and then average of all the treatment for time which doesn't work.
 SO.
 I need to use the mixed model to see if there is an interaction and if there is not, then I need to run a statistical test (one way aov?) comparing the change between each group and the time periods I am intersted in (two at a time i.e. 24hr - pre or 72hr - pre) to see the effect of treatment (main effect).
 Then for the main effect of time, I need to run a separate test for EACH group.

 renamed MMaovBKA to 1LBKA to signify these are the stats for BKA after primary immune challenge. this markdown file will be a combination of MMaovBKA.sript and 2wayaov. running the rest of the tests I need in 2wayaov script and then copying relevant parts into the Rmd file

+Finished 1LBKA rmd file that summarizes my findings from script MMaovBKA and 2wayAOVbka.

+New rmd file to summarize results from diet treatment its called DietTrtPhys, results of diet on ALL phys